In this list, we’ll highlight the best Telltale games ranked in order of their commercial and critical success across PC, console, and mobile.

 Prior to Jurassic Park, Telltale got a shot at adapting another notable franchise to the video game format with Back to the Future: The Game.

-To best ensure fans would be happy with the final product, they spent time gathering input via online surveys and even brought on Back to the Future co-writer Bob Gale as a story consultant.
+To ensure fans would be satisfied with the end result, they dedicated time to collecting feedback through online surveys and even enlisted Back to the Future co-writer Bob Gale as a story consultant to guarantee the desired outcome.

 As a result, the game ended up staying true to the source material across its five episodes chronicling the adventures of Marty McFly and Doc Brown.